 Connecticut requires auto insurance coverage for all registered vehicles in the state, regardless of who’s driving the car.
 Combined with the state’s harsh penalties, the payoff is some of the lowest rates of uninsured motorists in the nation: a mere 8% of all Connecticut drivers.
 This percentage is well below the national average of 12.6%.

 Connecticut is one state where you don’t want to take the risk of driving without car insurance.
 You’ll need to purchase both liability insurance and uninsured/underinsured motorist coverage to remain legal under state laws or face a suite of stiff penalties that include fines, suspensions and even a stint in jail.

-To get the cheapest coverage for your needs, carefully research your car insurance options when driving in the Nutmeg State.
+To get the cheapest coverage for your needs, carefully research your car insurance options when driving in Connecticut.

 Which car insurance provider is best for me?

 Looking to save on car insurance?
 Answer these three questions to find a provider that best fits your needs and budget.

 Question 1 of 2